ejos-ki/ejos-ki/README.md

 ![Banner](./banner2.svg)

-*Turning real-world problems — earthquakes, healthcare, deepfakes — into systems people actually use.*
+*Building production-grade systems, one real-world problem at a time.*

 ## 💫 About Me
-Full-stack developer building production-grade web and mobile applications, from geospatial alert systems to AI-powered detection tools.
-Currently co-founding a healthtech startup while continuing to ship independent projects and grow as an engineer.
+Full-stack developer focused on building production-grade web and mobile applications — from backend architecture to polished UI.
+Currently co-founding a startup while continuing to ship independent projects and sharpen my craft as an engineer.

 ## 🌐 Socials
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/jeolatorre)